All Episodes

 Seriously now, Iran flips off France, Germany, and England when it comes to nukes.

-We're going to go into these are the terror sponsors around the world.
+We're going to go ahead and these are the terror sponsors around the world.

 The biggest sponsor of terrorism around the world is Iran.

-They've just flipped off our powerful allies in Europe, the French and the Germans, and they unsealed and they're um they're they're ginning their program back up.
+They've just flipped off our powerful allies in Europe, the France and the Germans, and they unsealed and they're ginning their program back up.

 The United Nations is unwilling or powerless to do anything.